IkennaEgwim/Expenso/README.md

 * GitHub Pages used for hosting the deployed front-end site.
 * Gitpod used as a cloud-based IDE for development.
 * Bootstrap used as the front-end CSS framework for modern responsiveness and pre-built components.
-* ElephantSQL used as the Postgres database.
+* PostgreSQL used for pre-deployment test and production phase.
+* Google and ChatGPT for general research, information gathering and troubleshooting.
 * Heroku used for hosting the deployed back-end site.
 * Balsamiq Utilized for collaborative design and prototyping(wireframes).

-* Google and ChatGPT for general research or solving a bug, information gathering, and various online tools.

-# Languages Used:
+## Languages Used:
 * HTML5
 * CSS
 * Python

-<h2 id="deployment-and-credits">SECTION 5: DEPLOYMENT AND CREDITS</h2>
+# Deployment and Credits

 In this section, I will outline the process of deploying the tested and validated product, as well as acknowledge the external resources and inspirations utilized during this exercise.

 <h2 id="final-product">Final Product</h2>

-The product is live and can be seen on **[url of deployed site]**
+The product is live and can be seen on **[www.expenso.com](https://expenso-f0dd67831327.herokuapp.com/accounts/login/)**

 ### _Home Page_